clement7903/-WebProgramming---MyFirstSpringProject/README.md

 # -WebProgramming---MyFirstSpringProject

 ## Context:
-This is my first spring boot project for learning spring boot
+This is my first spring boot project for learning spring boot.
+It is a monolithic application.
 Referenced from: https://www.youtube.com/watch?v=BLlEgtp2_i8

 ## Setup Instructions